 – scroll down to see further images –

 This small silver Burmese bowl is extraordinary for the amount of work and detail that has gone into such a small area.
-It is based on the larger Burmese silver thabeik bowls, which are based on traditional lacquer Buddhist monks’ begging bowls.
+It is based on the larger Burmese silver bowls, which are based on traditional lacquer Buddhist monks’ begging bowls known as a thabeik.